cocos/cocos-docs/en/editor/publish/setup-native-development.md

 1. In the **SDK Platforms** tab page, check the API level you want to install, and it is recommended to select the required mainstream API Level such as `API Level 26 (8.0)`, `API Level 28 (9.0)`, etc.
 2. In the **SDK Tools** tab page, first check the lower right corner of the **Show Package Details**, to show the version of the tool selection.
-3. In the **Android SDK Build-Tools**, select the latest build Tools version.
+3. In the **Android SDK Build-Tools**, select the latest build tools version.
 4. Check the **Android SDK Platform-Tools** and **CMake**.
 To install the **Android Support Library**, please refer to the official [Support Library Setup](https://developer.android.com/topic/libraries/support-library/setup) documentation.
 5. Check the **NDK** and the recommended version is **r18~21**.
 Note that the **NDK-r22** is not supported currently.
 6. Take note of the path of **Android SDK Location** on top of the **SDK Manager** window.
 Later we need to fill in the location of the SDK in **Cocos Creator**.